urosevic/stock-ticker/readme.txt

 Unfortunately, Alpha Vantage does not provide data for commodities (metals, energies, grains, meats, softs).
 That is why Stock Ticker can't provide quotes for them.

+= How to get proper stock price from proper stock exchange? =

+Enter symbol in format `EXCHANGE:SYMBOL` like `LON:FFX` for FairFX Group PLC from London Stock Exchange market.

+= Stock Exchange or Symbol I need does not work! =

+If Stock Exchange or symbol you need does not work (like `BVMF:BVMF3`), first look for your symbol on (Yahoo Finance)[https://finance.yahoo.com] and try to use symbol Yahoo put in parenthesys (like `BVMF3.SA` for our example, or `^BSESN` for index of Bombay Stock Exchange of India).

+If you already set proper symbol but no data got fetched from AlphaVantage, please verify that Alpha Vantage have data for your symbol.
+If they don't support symbol you need, feel free to ask AlphaVantage support to include it to their data set by community forum https://www.alpha-vantage.community/

 = How to get descriptive title for currency exchange rates? =

 Add to `Custom Names` legend currency exchange symbol w/o `=X` part, like:

 `EURGBP;Euro (€) ⇨ British Pound Sterling (£)`

-= How to get proper stock price from proper stock exchange? =

-Enter symbol in format `EXCHANGE:SYMBOL` like `LON:FFX` for FairFX Group PLC from London Stock Exchange market.

 = How to add Stock Ticker to header theme file? =